Congratulations you’ve finished your book! It’s a moment to be celebrated; you’ve done it.

 Now let’s talk about how you can choose one.

-Ideally, your reader should not be friends, partners, family members, colleagues, or anyone you have a preexisting relationship with.
+Ideally, your readers should not be friends, partners, family members, colleagues, or anyone you have a preexisting relationship with.

 Why?
 Because the purpose of a beta reader is to get honest and direct feedback.